spray/spray/docs/introduction.rst

   A low-level, low-overhead, high-performance HTTP server and client built on top of :ref:`spray-io`.

 :ref:`spray-client`
-  Provides client-side HTTP support at a higher level than the low-level :ref:`spray-can` :ref:`HttpClient`, which it builds on.
+  Provides client-side HTTP support at a higher level than the low-level :ref:`spray-can` :ref:`HTTP Client APIs`, which it builds on.

 :ref:`spray-http`